-Death and burial ground of Tresckow, Hermann Karl Robert “Henning”.
+Death and burial ground of Tresckow, Hermann Karl Robert “Henning” von.

 When Henning von Tresckow heard that the coup had failed, he took his own life at the front near Ostrów on 21-07-1944, age 43, by holding a hand grenade below his chin.
 Von Tresckow was married with the daughter of the famous World War I General Erich von Falkenhayn

 , Erika, who died age 69 in 1974.
 Von Falkenhayn died age 60 on 08-04-1922.
 He was buried in the family home in Wartenberg.
 When the Nazis learned about Tresckov’s connections in late August, his body was exhumed and taken to the crematorium of Sachsenhausen concentration camp.
 His wife Erika was arrested on August 15 and her children were taken away under Nazi policy of Sippenhaft, meaning shared family guilt, but early in October she was released again and survived the war.
 Sippenhaft, “kin liability” was a form of collective punishment practiced in Nazi Germany.
 There is a grave of honour for Tresckow and his wife on the Bomstedter Cemetery in Berlin, and in his birthtown there is a memeorial stone.